Stories Move People. Statistics Don't.

 Stories inspire it.

-If you want donors to feel connected, motivated, and committed to your cause, storytelling videos will move them in ways a spreadsheet never could.
+If you want donors to feel connected, motivated, and committed to your cause, storytelling videos will move them in ways a spreadsheet cannot.

 Ready to tell a story that moves people?
-Let's talk about creating a video that brings your mission to life.
+Let's talk about creating a film that brings your mission to life.